-Policy 2.1.19: Encourage Miami-Dade County to dedicate the east 40 feet of NW

-102nd Avenue (theoretical) along the west edge of the Resource development standards in the approved Doral Design District

-Recovery Facility parcel and install a buffer.
+Encourage Miami-Dade County to dedicate the east 40 feet of NW 102nd Avenue (theoretical) along the west edge of the Resource Recovery Facility parcel and install a buffer.

-Policy 2.1.20: All parcels within the Doral Décor District Core must adhere to the put in place the appropriate land use controls to ensure this unique corridor will develop and redevelop in the future as our aesthetically-pleasing and pedestrian-friendly destination Mainstreet.
+By 2017, prepare a Specific Land Use Plan for Doral Boulevard to put in place the appropriate land use controls to ensure this unique corridor will develop and redevelop in the future as our aesthetically-pleasing and pedestrian-friendly destination Mainstreet.
 The study must address the proper mix of land use categories and policies to accommodate future building design, sustainability, local traffic, transit, bicycles, street activity, pedestrians and beautification.